nvanduse/Cellpose/readme.txt

 Install Python for Windows (v3.12) and pip
 Open command prompt
-Install Cellpose with the following command: pip install cellpose[gui] Start the Cellpose GUI by entering the following command: cellpose
+Install Cellpose with the following command: pip install "cellpose[gui]==3.1.1.1" Start the Cellpose GUI by entering the following command: cellpose

 Make a .bat file on your desktop called: "run_cellpose.bat".
 Open it with a text editor and save the .bat script into it.